CSC8621 : Computing Foundations of Data Science

 |Scheduled Learning And Teaching Activities||Lecture||8||1:00||8:00||Synchronous present in person (pip) tutorial sessions.|

 |Guided Independent Study||Assessment preparation and completion||1||20:00||20:00||Practical/lab report assessments|

 |Guided Independent Study||Assessment preparation and completion||12||2:00||24:00||Lecture follow-up includes time for formative exercises|

 |Scheduled Learning And Teaching Activities||Practical||8||2:00||16:00||Synchronous present in person (pip) practical sessions.|

 Teaching Rationale And Relationship

-Lectures are used for the delivery of theory and explanation of methods, illustrated with examples, and for giving general feedback on marked work.
-Practicals are used both for solution of problems and work requiring extensive computation and to give insight into the ideas/methods studied.
-A practical is associated with each lecture in order to provide sufficient hands-on training and rapid feedback on understanding.
+Lectures materials are used for the delivery of theory and explanation of methods, illustrated with examples, and for giving general feedback on marked work.
+Lecture follow-up, e.g., quizzes and exercises, is associated with each lecture in order to provide sufficient hands-on training and rapid feedback on understanding.
+Scheduled sessions are used both for solution of problems and work requiring extensive computation and to give insight into the ideas/methods studied.

 The format of resits will be determined by the Board of Examiners

 Formative Assessment is an assessment which develops your skills in being assessed, allows for you to receive feedback, and prepares you for being assessed.
 However, it does not count to your final mark.